-Rates usually include Continental breakfast or a full cooked breakfast; dinner packages are also available.
-A 2 per cent surcharge must be paid on departure for all credit-card payments.
+Rates include a full cooked breakfast; dinner packages are also available.
+A surcharge must be paid on departure for all credit-card payments.

 Don't go home before setting off on a bush walk to Bouddi National Park.